 Damages awarded in slip and fall cases include compensation for medical expenses, such as rehabilitation and surgery; pain and suffering; emotional distress; and loss of work time.

 Some states, including Florida, operate under a comparative negligence law, meaning that the court distributes liability among parties.
 If the court determines that you contributed to your injury, it will decrease any damages awarded.
+If you’re found to be more than 50% responsible, then you will be unable to recover damages.
 The difference between your being able to obtain substantial compensation to pay for a series of surgeries or not hinges on these types of subtle legal nuances.
 Your choice of attorney matters.
 Choose a team with lots of experience and a great track record in cases similar to yours.
 At Rivas Law Group, our Lakeland slip and fall attorney is a sympathetic advocate to protect our clients’ rights and fight to get them fairly compensated.

 Slip and Fall Injury FAQs